Annalisa Malara

-Annalisa Malara is an Italian doctor who treated the first COVID-19 patient in Italy.
+Annalisa Malara is an Italian doctor and author.
 She is an intensivist and anaesthesiologist in Codogno, Italy.
+She treated the first COVID-19 patient in Italy.
 She was named "personality of the year" by SkyTg24, a satellite news channel.
 She has written a book about her work.
+In October 2020, she was appointed as Knight of the Order of Merit of the Italian Republic.

+Life

+Malara was born in Cremona in Lombardy, and trained in anaesthesiology and resuscitation and at the University of Pavia.
+She worked at the Policlinico San Matteo in Pavia, and at the Civil Hospital of Vigevano and then at the Ospedale Maggiore in Lodi.